 MTA Fiscal Dashboard

-CBC has updated its interactive tool for exploring the agency’s recent financial performance, the MTA Fiscal Dashboard.
+CBC has updated its interactive tool for exploring the agency’s recent financial performance, the MTA Fiscal Dashboard, for the MTA's 2019 Final Proposed Budget.
 The tool displays revenues and expenses by type and allows users to compare the financial performance of business lines including its subways and buses and its commuter railroads.

 The tool allows users to consider the MTA’s budget with and without "below-the-line adjustments" i.e. future fare and toll increases, agency efficiencies, and other proposed policy actions in the financial plan.
 Additionally, users can consider the current allocation of MTA revenue among its revenue sources—fares, tolls, other operating revenues, and dedicated taxes and subsidies—or a potential allocation among these sources using CBC’s preferred framework.